bihealth/sodar-server/docs_manual/source/app_landingzones_create.rst

 Landing Zone Creation
 ^^^^^^^^^^^^^^^^^^^^^

-Creating a landing zone and uploading data into a project requires that sample sheets are available in the project and the corresponding iRODS collections have been created.
-For instructions on how to set up sample sheets for a SODAR project, see :ref:`metadata_recording` and :ref:`app_samplesheets_create`.
+Creating a landing zone and uploading data into a project has the following
+preqrequisites:

+1. Sample sheets have been set up for your project.
+For more information, see :ref:`metadata_recording` and :ref:`app_samplesheets_create`.
+2. iRODS collections have been created for your project.
+For more information, see :ref:`app_samplesheets_create_colls`.

 Creating landing zones and uploading files is permitted to users with the project contributor access level or higher.
 There is no limit on how many zones you can create and multiple simultaneous landing zones for a single assay are allowed.

 Initially navigating to the Landing Zones app presents you a notification on no zones being available, with a :guilabel:`Create Zone` button on the right